 When you were growing up, your Easter baskets probably looked pretty similar every year: fun Easter candy, some cute new undies, and maybe an egg of Silly Putty.
 None of that really works for a baby, though, does it?
 And, let's be real, any self-respecting toddler would have that Silly Putty in their mouth in five seconds flat.
 Plus, it's entirely plausible your precious chonk won't even remember these early Easters.
 As such, a lot of parents don't worry about throwing too much time or money at Easter baskets before kids reach kindergarten.

-So, if you're ready to stuff way too much crap into a pastel-colored basket, bucket, or tub, we have all kinds of ideas of how to fill it.
+So, if you're ready to stuff way too much crap into a pastel-colored basket, bucket, or tub, keep reading for all kinds of ideas on how to fill it.

 To Theme...
 Or Not To Theme?